krogla/stake_token/readme.md

  - symbol
  - decimals (`18` is max and thus good choice)
  - initial supply (integer amount according to decimals, i.e. for __555 tokens__ with __decimals=18__, it will be __555000000000000000000__)
- - initial holder (address of token owner, initial supply wil be transferred here)
+ - initial holder (address of token owner, initial supply will be transferred here)
-   > **NOTE:** for best experience put here default (first) address generated from mnemonic, i.e with index 0
+   > **NOTE:** for best experience put here default (first) address generated from mnemonic, i.e. with index 0
  - stake base period - minimal period for reward calculation, in seconds (1 day = 86400)
  - stake hold period - period of stake hold after canceling, reward can be taken only after, in seconds (21 days = 1814400)
  - stake annual percent - reward percent per annual period, integer ( 12 )